HuyAnhVuTran/Team-9_group-project/docs/Deliverable2/Team9_ProjectProposal.md

 ## Section 3: The Core Components of the Simulation

-The closest **Mesa model** for simulating our phenomenon is the **Virus on a Network** model.
+The closest Mesa model for simulating our phenomenon is the Virus on a Network model.
 This model effectively captures how misinformation spreads across social media, similar to how a virus propagates through a network.
-In our adaptation:

-- **Misinformation bots** act as infectious agents.
-- **Susceptible users** function as potential hosts.
-- **Fact-checkers** serve as intervention mechanisms that reduce the spread.
+In our adaptation, misinformation bots act as infectious agents, susceptible users function as potential hosts, and fact-checkers serve as intervention mechanisms that reduce the spread.
+Our simulation will incorporate 5 different entities that each represent various types of users on Twitter.
+By modifying the model, we can incorporate key entities that both amplify and counteract misinformation on Twitter, simulating the dynamics of misinformation outbreaks and the role of AI-to-AI interactions in sustaining fake news loops

 ### **Entities**

-- **Human Users**: General Twitter users engaging with COVID-19 discussions.
-- **Fact-Checkers**: Users in the Birdwatch Program (Community Notes) who verify claims.
-- **Susceptible Users**: Neutral users who can be influenced by misinformation.
-- **Misinformed Users**: Users who believe and spread false content.
-- **Resistant Users**: Users resistant to misinformation.
-- **Misinformation Bots**: Automated accounts spreading misleading content.
+- **Human Users**: These are people who used the Twitter social media platform during the COVID-19 Pandemic.
+Human users may interact with COVID-19 discussions on Twitter.
+These users are split into four specific entities that have different behaviors, roles, and goals on the platform
+- **Fact-Checkers**: These are Twitter users who participated in the Birdwatch Program (now Community Notes).
+They are given the authority to verify claims and provide context to misleading posts by submitting explanatory notes.
+If a note reaches a high approval rating, it appears with the misinformation content.
+This encourages public accountability by challenging misinformation and it increases transparency in fact-checking.
+Their role is to counter misinformation and educate users regarding false narratives.

+- **Susceptible Users**: These are Twitter users who can be influenced, manipulated, or deceived by information from external sources like misinformation, propaganda, or scams.
+Lacking the awareness or tools to critically assess credibility, they are the most vulnerable to misinformation.
+They can either become misinformed users (if influenced by bot-amplified content) or resistant users (if exposed to fact-checking).
+Their role is to act as neutral users on Twitter who have not yet formed strong opinions about COVID-19-related information.

+- **Misinformed Users**: These are Twitter users who believe, share, or engage with misleading content posted by misinformation bots or other misinformed users.
+Their actions (liking, commenting, sharing, etc.) contribute to the amplification of falsehoods.
+However, exposure to fact-checking may reverse their misinformation stance, making them resistant over time.
+Their role is to consume misinformation and possibly influence susceptible users.
+- **Resistant Users**: These are Twitter users who are reluctant to believe information posted on the platform without sufficient evidence.
+These users are not influenced by misinformation content shared by misinformation bots or misinformed users.
+They remain immune to bot-driven misinformation.
+Their role is to prevent misinformation spread by being reluctant to engage in false content
+- **Misinformation Bots**: For the purpose of this study, we will refer to this type of content amplification bot as Misinformation bots.
+These bots aim to spread misleading content about COVID-19, including false treatments.
+They amplify the visibility of misinformation by liking, sharing, retweeting, commenting, and reposting content on Twitter.
+These artificial visibility-boosting activities can manipulate the platform’s trending algorithms.
+Some of them are even programmed to interact with each other to simulate an organic human discourse to avoid detection by Twitter.
+These bots can act like viruses on a network, sending infectious misinformation that exploits user attention to spread content and mimic human behavior to avoid detection algorithms
 ### **Affordances**

 - **Metric Boosting**: Likes, upvotes, hashtags influencing ranking algorithms.